 The ceremonial groundbreaking, on the corner of Southwest First Avenue and Madison, marks the beginning of light construction on the critical and long-awaited project.
 Heavy construction begins in January and a new central courthouse is slated to open in 2020.

-Chair Kafoury, State Senator Richard Devlin, Oregon House Majority Leader Representative Jennifer Williamson, Multnomah County Presiding Judge Nan Waller, Multnomah County Commissioner Judy Shiprack and Chief Justice Thomas Balmer spoke about the importance of the critical project at the event.
+Chair Kafoury, State Senator Richard Devlin, Oregon House Majority Leader Representative Jennifer Williamson, Multnomah County Presiding Judge Nan Waller, Multnomah County Commissioner Judy Shiprack and Chief Justice Thomas Balmer spoke about the importance of the critical project.

 Today, the courthouse has serious safety and operation problems, including inmates who pass in the same halls as witnesses and jurors.